Symmetry and Topology in a Non-Hermitian Kitaev chain: Non-Hermitian Kitaev chain

 Our discussion so far has been focused on a simplified version of the non-Hermitian Kitaev chain, i.e., keeping the parameters $t_{1}$, $t_{2}$, $\mu$ real and setting $\varphi_{1}=\varphi_{2}=0$.
 We now study the non-Hermitian Kitaev chain by relaxing this constraint.
 With complex parameters, the analysis done so far becomes cumbersome.
 However, understanding the symmetries of the system makes the analysis easier.
 Here, following Ref.~\cite{Kawabata_2022}, we study the symmetries of the non-Hermitian Kitaev chain.

 In contrast to Hermitian systems, where the condition $H^\dagger = H$ (for Hamiltonian) ties together transpose and complex-conjugation operations, non-Hermitian Hamiltonians require that these operations be treated as independent when defining discrete symmetries.
 For example, when studying time-reversal symmetry (TRS) in a non-Hermitian system, one should address $H^{*}$ and $H^{T}$ separately, corresponding to TRS and its adjoint TRS$^{\dagger}$.
 Similar statements hold for chiral-symmetry (CS) and particle-hole symmetry (PHS)~\cite{Kawabata_2022}.
-Considering arbitrary complex parameters, cf. Eq.~\eqref{eq:non_herm_kitaev} and by using Specht's theorem~\cite{Horn_Johnson_1985}, we find the symmetry classification for the non-Hermitian Kitaev chain as shown in Table~\ref{tab:sym_tab}.
+Considering arbitrary complex parameters, cf. Eq.~\eqref{eq:non_herm_kitaev} and by using Specht's theorem~\cite{Horn_Johnson_1985}, we summarize the symmetries of the non-Hermitian Kitaev chain in Table~\ref{tab:sym_tab}.

 It is important to note that the particle-hole symmetry (PHS) always persists, with arbitrary complex parameters.
 The Table~\ref{tab:sym_tab} presented here considers real $\mu$.
 For complex $\mu$, PHS still holds, and the only other possible symmetries are TRS$^{\dagger}$ and CS$^{\dagger}$, see Appendix~\ref{appendix}.
 As a result of PHS, the Majorana zero modes exist and are robust across the entire parameter regime, Fig.~\ref{fig:wavefunctions}(a)-(c) and Fig.~\ref{fig:complex_parameters_skin_effect}(a).
-However, the bulk modes exhibit NHSE with particle and hole localizing at opposite edges, Fig.~\ref{fig:complex_parameters_skin_effect}(b).
+However, the bulk modes exhibit NHSE with wavefunctions of opposite energies localizing at opposite edges, Fig.~\ref{fig:complex_parameters_skin_effect}(b).
+To see this, note that PHS on the energy spectrum implies that $E(k)$ and $-E(-k)$ come in pairs.
+Once we promote $e^{ik}$ to $\beta$, this implies that $E(\beta)$ and $-E(\beta^{-1})$ come in pairs, i.e., the states with energy $+E$ and $-E$ localize at opposite ends.
+We emphasize that Fig.~\ref{fig:complex_parameters_skin_effect} (and Fig.~\ref{fig:supp_fig1} in Appendix~\ref{AppendixA}) demonstrates that the symmetric localization of the Majorana zero modes and the equal and opposite skin effect for eigenstates with energy $\pm E$ for arbitrarily complex parameters in comparison to Fig.~\ref{fig:wavefunctions}, where we had $\Delta_1 = \Delta_2$, and all real parameters.